HomeArt10 Most Influential Painters in Western Painting

 Portrait of Leonardo by Melzi

-He was one of the leading intellectual during the Italian Renaissance period.
-Leonardo Da Vinci is renowned for painting some of the most famous works including “Mona Lisa” and “The Last Supper.”
+Leonardo was a leading intellectual of the Italian Renaissance.
+He is known for painting some of the most famous works, including “Mona Lisa” and “The Last Supper.”

-He had a great interest in the laws of nature and science and this is evident in his works.
-His paintings have influenced several artists.
+He had a deep interest in the laws of nature and in science, and that interest shows in his work.
+His paintings have influenced many artists.

-Da Vinci believed that there was no difference between art and science and this is demonstrated in his portrayal of sex organs, muscular structures, and a fetus.
+Da Vinci saw no divide between art and science, which comes through in his studies of sex organs, muscular structures, and a fetus.

 4. Paul Cezanne